bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>The Clearfix Technique</h4>

-Depending on the context of the floated elements a better technique to contain floats may be the <a href="http://nicolasgallagher.com/micro-clearfix-hack/">
+Depending on the context of the floated elements a better technique to contain floats may be the <a href="http://nicolasgallagher.com/micro-clearfix-hack/" rel="noopener noreferrer" target="_blank">clearfix</a> technique.
-clearfix</a> technique.
 The clearfix technique is a bit more complex but does have better support as compared to the overflow technique.

 The clearfix technique is based off using the :before and :after pseudo-elements on the parent element.
 Using